datacarpentry/organization-genomics/episodes/03-ncbi-sra.md

 The above image shows the title of the study, as well as the authors.

 The image below shows an excerpt from the paper where the accession information was reported.
-In this case, the data information were located after the reference section.
+In this case, the accession information was located after the reference section.

 ![](../fig/03_acc_info.png)